StockNews.com Initiates Coverage on Flanigan’s Enterprises (NYSEAMERICAN:BDL)

-StockNews.com started coverage on shares of Flanigan’s Enterprises (NYSEAMERICAN:BDL – Free Report) in a research note issued to investors on Tuesday morning.
-The brokerage issued a hold rating on the stock.
+Stock analysts at StockNews.com assumed coverage on shares of Flanigan’s Enterprises (NYSEAMERICAN:BDL – Get Free Report) in a research report issued on Monday.
+The brokerage set a “hold” rating on the stock.

-Separately, TheStreet lowered shares of Flanigan’s Enterprises from a b- rating to a c rating in a research report on Monday, January 8th.
+Separately, TheStreet cut shares of Flanigan’s Enterprises from a “b-” rating to a “c” rating in a report on Monday, January 8th.

-Flanigan’s Enterprises (NYSEAMERICAN:BDL – Get Free Report) last released its quarterly earnings results on Wednesday, February 14th.
+Flanigan’s Enterprises (NYSEAMERICAN:BDL – Get Free Report) last issued its earnings results on Wednesday, February 14th.
 The company reported $0.06 EPS for the quarter.
-The firm had revenue of $45.14 million during the quarter.
+The business had revenue of $45.14 million for the quarter.
 Flanigan’s Enterprises had a net margin of 1.96% and a return on equity of 4.65%.

 Institutional Inflows and Outflows